PAX: Compiling Perl Again, This Time for Real

 • pax run pays compile plus execute cost

-• the generated native artifact shows what the compiled hot region can actually do
+• the generated native artefact shows what the compiled hot region can actually do

 That is enough to move the project out of the "interesting idea" bucket and into the "real systems work" bucket.